BallijepalliManiram/Cassandra/README.md

 	4. **Replication Factor:**
 		1. It tells that how many copies should be create in the cluster.
 - From the node the coordinatoe will read the data and sends back to client.
+- This will explain in the following ppt file path: